System Design Space

 Where the role is justified

-• There are decisions that impact many teams and products.
+• There are decisions that affect many teams, products, and platforms.

-• The cost of change is high and requires a conscious choice.
+• The cost of change is high enough that options need a deliberate comparison.

-• You need frames to balance speed and stability.
+• You need guardrails that preserve both speed and long-term stability.

 What an Architect Doesn't Do